beowulfey/pylinnaeo/README.md

 #### How do I use it?
 When you navigate the various security parameters for opening binaries from tiny open source developers (it's legit, but I don't know how to sign my code yet, sorry) you'll be greeted with the main window.
-Try either opening up some download sequence files or other alignments you have made.
+Try opening up some previously-downloaded sequence files or other alignments you have made (only clustal format--.clustal or .aln--or fasta files though, sorry).
 You can also copy a fasta-formatted sequence and paste it directly into the program.

 Sequences and alignments can be renamed or organized in folders.
 I recommend getting your sequences from [UniProt](https://www.uniprot.org) as I've integrated it into the DSSP search function (it uses the sequence ID).